-The Perkins Loan (or NDSL) program allows a student with financial need to borrow up to \$9000 during his/her undergraduate study.
-The maximum loan is based on the student's need and the availability of funds.
+The Perkins Loan (or NDSL) program allows a student with financial need to borrow additional funds after direct loans.
+The maximum loan is based on the student's need and the availability of funds, not to exceed \$5500 annually.
 The student must be enrolled on at least a half-time basis.
 No interest is charged while the student is in school.
 Repayment of the loan at 5 percent interest begins nine months after the student leaves school.
 The minimum monthly payment is \$40 and the entire loan must be paid within a ten-year period.
+(Priority is given to prior Perkins recipients).